 A marinara is essentially the base of a Sunday gravy or Sunday sauce.
-It includes such ingredients as crushed tomatoes, olive oil, onions, garlic and basil.
+It includes such ingredients as crushed tomatoes, olive oil, onions, garlic, and basil.
 The hallmark of a gravy is the inclusion of meat in the sauce.
 Sometimes cooked directly in the sauce or lightly sautéed before adding the tomatoes and the rest of the ingredients.

-Typically when Italians arrived in the United States and Canada in the early 1900s, they worked labour-intensive jobs and the only time rest was afforded to them was on Sunday.
+Typically, when Italians arrived in the United States and Canada in the early 1900s, they worked labor-intensive jobs and the only time rest was afforded to them was on Sunday.
 The biggest, most abundant meal was served after church on Sunday afternoons to celebrate time off and enjoy family.
 This was very popular in our family growing up.
 Though many no longer attend church as they once did, the tradition of Sunday lunch has endured.
 Perhaps not every week, but the ritual bears a strong attachment to the importance of family.

-Our family's top meat choices are homemade meatballs, Italian sausage, braciole (thin slices of beef rolled around a mixture of breadcrumbs, garlic, parsley and Parmigiano-Reggiano cheese), beef short ribs and chicken drumsticks.
+Our family's top meat choices are homemade meatballs, Italian sausage, braciole (thin slices of beef rolled around a mixture of breadcrumbs, garlic, parsley, and Parmigiano-Reggiano cheese), beef short ribs, and chicken drumsticks.

 - After you sauté the uncooked sausage, use another wooden spoon to occasionally stir the sauce while it simmers to avoid cross-contamination.

 - Refrigerate this hearty marinara for up to two days and freeze for up to three months.

 - heavy bottomed pot, such as a Dutch oven, or stainless steel pot